waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Current Quest: Journey to Ecruteak City
 - **Objective:** Obtain the Fog Badge from the Ecruteak City Gym Leader.
-- **Status:** After exploring all other paths on Route 36, I've discovered a `CUT_TREE` at (27, 12).
-This is the only remaining path and is the confirmed way forward.
+- **Status:** After exploring all other paths on Route 36 and confirming they are loops or dead ends, I've re-examined the map and realized I prematurely abandoned the northern path.
+There are reachable unseen tiles at the northern edge of the map, which is now the most likely path forward.
 - **Positional Verification:** After any map transition (warp, map edge), I MUST verify my new coordinates from the game state before taking any action to prevent hallucinations.